FreakyAli/Plugin.Maui.Biometric/README.md

 ## Introduction:

-Add the following permissions for Android and iOS:
+Add the following permissions for Android and iOS/macOS:

 `AndroidManifest.xml`